sitebay/docs/CONTRIBUTING.md

 ### Install Hugo

-The Site Bay documentation library is built using [Hugo](http://gohugo.io), an open-source static site generator.
+The SiteBay documentation library is built using [Hugo](http://gohugo.io), an open-source static site generator.
 In order to preview your guide before submission, you need to install Hugo on your local computer.
 This site currently uses **Hugo v0.116.1**.
 To remain consistent in the testing and development process, it's recommended to install this version instead of using a newer version.

 Note: If you observe any issues on a newer version, please [file an issue](https://github.com/sitebay/docs/issues) in the docs GitHub repository.